youliangtan/agentlace/README.md

 # edgeml

 A simple framework for distributed machine learning library for edge computing.
-It is common for edge device to be limited by GPU compute.
-This library enables distributed datastream from edge device to GPU compute for various ml applications.
-The lib mainly based on client-server architecutre, enable simple TCP communication between multiple clients to server.
+Given the compute limitations of many edge devices, especially in terms of GPU capabilities, EdgeML facilitates distributed data streams from these devices to GPU-enhanced computes.
+Utilizing a client-server architecture, the library establishes handles the transport layer of numerous clients and a server.

 ## Installation